Quantum simulation of particle creation in curved space-time: Particle creation and detection

-The notion of particles is observer dependent (see, e.g.~\cite{fedichev2004observer}), which can be seen by comparing Eqs~\ref{eq:static_metric} and~\ref{eq:dynamic_metric}: the first one reveals that a static (i.e. being at rest with respect to the set-up) SAW detector like an IDT is not able to detect HR, since it lacks the presence of an acoustic horizon.
-In order to have a horizon and observe HR, a detector moving at constant speed $v$ is required.
-To achieve this, we propose to use moving electrons trapped in the lateral piezoelectric potentials accompanying SAWs, also known as dynamic quantum dots (DQD), as proposed in \cite{rocke1997acoustically, stotz2005acoustically}.
-The DQDs move on the measurement substrate, so that their speed $v$ is constant and does not follow the speed profile $c(x)$ of the upper substrate (see Fig \ref{fig:setup}).
+The comparison of the two effective metrics with line elements Eqs~\eqref{eq:dynamic_metric} and~\ref{eq:static_metric} shows that \ahorizon~is present only in the reference frame of the moving observer.
+Consequently, particle creation is expected to occur and to be measured only in the moving reference frame as well.
+This is a result of the observer dependent notion of particles (see, e.g.~\cite{fedichev2004observer})~\cite{note6}.
+For this purpose, we propose to use moving electrons trapped in the lateral piezoelectric potentials accompanying SAWs, also known as dynamic quantum dots (DQDs), as proposed in~\cite{rocke1997acoustically, stotz2005acoustically}.
+The DQDs move on the measurement substrate, so that their speed $v$ is constant and does not follow the speed profile $c(x)$ of the upper substrate (see Fig~\ref{fig:setup}).
+In this section we show that the DQDs reach a non-thermal steady-state, even when interacting with a zero-temperature phononic bath, which we argue is due to the particle creation in the moving frame.

-Applying a magnetic field $B \sim 1$ T \footnote{For a magnetic field $B \sim 1$ T the effective magnetic field $B_{\text{eff}} \sim 10$ mT associated with Dresselhaus spin-orbit coupling \cite{stotz2005coherent} can be treated as a small perturbation.} along the $[001]$ axes leads to Zeeman-splitting of the two electron-spin states denoted by $\ket{\uparrow}$ and $\ket{\downarrow}$, respectively, with an energy separation $E_{\uparrow} - E_{\downarrow} = \Delta E = g \mu_B B$.
-The Dresselhaus spin-orbit coupling \cite{dresselhaus1955spin} is the dominant process for spin-flip transitions between the Zeemann sublevels in the DQD \cite{stotz2005acoustically, khaetskii2001spin}.
-The coupling between the piezophonons originating from the acoustic horizon on the upper substrate and the trapped electrons leads to thermalization among the two spin states.
-In thermal equilibrium, the Hawking temperature is given by the experimentally accessible spin state populations $p_{\uparrow}$ and $p_{\downarrow}$:
+We choose a coordinate system with axes $x$ and $z$ pointing along the [100] and [001] axes of GaAs.
+Applying a magnetic field $B \sim 1$ T~\cite{Note3} along the $z$ axis leads to Zeeman-splitting of the two electron-spin states denoted by $\ket{\uparrow}$ and $\ket{\downarrow}$, respectively, with an energy separation $E_{\uparrow} - E_{\downarrow} = E_0 = g \mu_B B$.
+The Dresselhaus spin-orbit coupling~\cite{dresselhaus1955spin} is the dominant process for spin-flip transitions between the Zeemann sublevels in the DQD~\cite{stotz2005acoustically, khaetskii2001spin}.

-The use of Stern-Gerlach gates or other spin-to-charge conversion methods allows for the readout of the electron spin.
-The response of this ratio to a change in temperature is $dr/r=(-\Delta E/k_BT_H^2)dT_H$ which scales with $dT_H/T_H$ but also with $\Delta E/T_H$ and hence can detect rather low temperatures.